justinthelaw/justinthelaw/README.md

 ---

+💼 I'm a Developmental Engineer (62E) in the United States Space Force (USSF)

+🌱 I’m currently learning JavaScript

 🔭 I’m currently in the United States Space Force (USSF) Software Development Immersive (SDI)

-🌱 I’m currently learning JavaScript

 👉 Connect with me on [LinkedIn](https://www.linkedin.com/in/justinwingchunglaw/)